Essential Spring Property Maintenance Tips

-Living in a shared student house can be an exciting adventure.
-You get to make the rules, have more freedom and get a taste of what it’s like to make a house a home.
+Living in a shared house can be an exciting adventure.
+You get to make the rules, have more freedom and experience a taste of what it’s like to make a house a home.

 It’s also a very cost-effective way to enjoy your university years as you can share costs and find creative ways to make your budget stretch.

 What can you do to give your household the best chance of that harmonious habitation bubble?
-We’ve put together our favourite tips for happy student house shares.
+We’ve put together our top tips for happy student house shares.